 This course, unlike the other clinics, is year-long.
-Students enroll for 2 credits in the fall semester (when students research and draft the opening brief, which is roughly 60% of the work for the year) and 3 credits in the spring semester (when students draft the reply brief and prepare for and present oral argument, which is roughly 40% of the work for the year).
+Students enroll for 2 credits in the fall semester (when students typically research and draft an opening brief, which is roughly 60% of the work for the year) and 3 credits in the spring semester (when students typically draft a reply brief and prepare for and present oral argument, which is roughly 40% of the work for the year).
 Students also engage in settlement discussions with opposing counsel and court personnel.
-(On occasion, students successfully negotiate and draft a settlement agreement, in which case they will argue the case before a panel of professors.)
-A two-hour seminar meets weekly throughout the year.
+In some cases, students successfully negotiate and draft a settlement agreement on behalf of their clients.
+A two-hour seminar meets twice weekly throughout the year.

 Clinical Law Practice

-Students work very closely with Professor Romberg in preparing their briefs: this includes reviewing the district court record and district court opinion; consulting with the client; attempting to negotiate a settlement with opposing counsel; researching and writing the opening and reply briefs; and preparing for oral argument.
+Students work very closely with Professor Romberg in preparing their briefs: this includes reviewing the district court record and district court opinion; consulting with the client; attempting to negotiate a settlement with opposing counsel; researching and writing the opening and reply briefs; and in some cases preparing for and presenting oral argument.

 This course is intended for the student who wants an in-depth opportunity to learn how to engage in thorough and careful legal research, to think deeply about legal issues, to discuss not only doctrine but strategy in complex cases, and finally and most importantly, to craft effective legal briefs.
 A heavy emphasis is placed on understanding the structure of a persuasive legal argument, and on practicing and perfecting highly advanced legal writing.

 In recent years, Impact Clinic students have represented clients in the following typical cases: